Each year, The Alex staff, partners, and community members gather to celebrate First Nations cultures in Calgary, Alberta.

 The People’s Gathering was originally set to take place at Olympic Plaza downtown, but was relocated to The Alex due to rainfall.
 The change of venue was a relief for those looking to dry off after the Walk.
 Just a short train ride to Franklin LRT station landed Alex staff and community members at our Community Health Centre.
 The space had been set up beautifully with medicine wheel coloured decor, orange table cloths, and community-style seating for up to 70 people.
 There was an Indigenous Arts Market which featured the creative work of Teri Ingersoll and Flora Johnson, and staff from Boys and Girls Clubs of Calgary.
 With a food truck parked outside and hot chocolate at the ready, the event began.

 The performances began at 11:45am, with traditional dancers and drummers.
-Scroll to the bottom for more on each dance!
+Scroll to the bottom of this page for details on each dance!

 The audience was engaged from the very beginning, and was excited to participate in the Round Dance.